Hilo2000/es_arena/README.md

 The southern arena can be found at the southernmost of human space.
 The exact system is called Sadr.
 To succeed, you will need a large fleet of teir II battleships.
 From there, you can work on the easier jobs to complete the hardest job(s).

 # Special Thanks & Credits:
-My family,
-CriticalHit, and
-Antman23.
+My family, the Endless Sky devs, the Endless Sky communisty, yuagiss, CriticalHit, and Antman23